Cooking With Olive Oil

 Extra virgin olive oil and fish are staples of the Mediterranean diet.
-Many varieties of extra virgin olive oil work well with fish, but the more delicate the better.
+Many varieties of extra virgin olive oil work well with fish, but the more mild and delicate the better.
 We recommend Koroneiki from Greece, Arbequina from Spain, or Nocellara and Itrana from Italy.

 Nothing complements a delicious bowl of pasta more than a flavorful extra virgin olive oil - a concept as old as Italian cuisine itself - and a premium Italian extra virgin olive oil will do the trick.
 While an obvious choice for pesto, another excellent way to use extra virgin olive oil with pasta is as a finishing oil, lightly drizzled over the final dish just before serving.
 If you want to experience a gourmet restaurant taste right in your own kitchen, select an oil packed with fruitiness and pungency.
 It will provide such great flavor that you can dress your freshly cooked pasta noodles with nothing more than parmesan cheese and freshly cracked pepper.
 Delizioso!